slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Don’t make a man feel too indebted to you.
 With many persons it is not necessary to do more than overburden them with favours to lose them altogether: they cannot repay you, and so they retire, preferring rather to be enemies than perpetual debtors."
 -- Balthasar Gracian [1601]*

-> *"I don’t like that man.
-I must get to know him better."
--- Abraham Lincoln [1809]*

 > *"Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you too can become great."
 -- Mark Twain [1835]*

-> *"Anybody can sympathise with the sufferings of a friend, but it requires a very fine nature to sympathise with a friend’s success."
--- Oscar Wilde [1854]*

 > *"When you’re in jail, a good friend will be trying to bail you out.
 A best friend will be in the cell next to you saying, «Damn, that was fun»."
 -- Groucho Marx [1890]*